 Data misuse is the inappropriate use of data as defined when the data was initially collected.

 Misuse of information typically can be governed by laws and corporate cybersecurity policy.
 However, even with laws and policies in place, the potential for data misuse is growing.
 The most common perpetrators?
 Your employees and third-party contractors, i.e. insider threats.

 Insider threat incidents involving data misuse have serious implications, not least of which is the high monetary cost associated.
-And without the right people, processes, and technology in place for insider threat visibility, detection, investigation, and prevention can be near impossible to manage.
+And without the right people, processes, and technology in place for insider threat visibility, detection and response can be near impossible to manage.

 We’ve outlined several real-world examples of insider threat-based data misuse, in both government and within for-profit organizations:

 As these examples show, insider threat-based data misuse by employees and third-party contractors within an organization is widespread and can occur anywhere.
-Though an organization may have tools in place to prevent data loss, oftentimes these tools only help you see data movement – not the user activity or context behind insider threat interactions.
+Though an organization may have data loss prevention tools, oftentimes these tools miss the user and their activity before and after each risky data interaction.

-Differentiating between a malicious insider threat and an accidental one is key.
-How will you look to manage insider threats and prevent data and information misuse in your organization?
+Differentiating between a malicious insider threat and an accidental one requires context on the user.
+How are you managing insider threats and protecting from data loss and information misuse in your organization today?